JonathanWilbur/punchcardos/README.md

 documentation specifically lists where the kernel searches for init programs, and this is not one of those places!

+### A C Compiler

+As it turns out `c4` is not viable as a bootstrapping compiler.
+It basically only works for compiling itself, and its codebase is so abstruse that it is not suitable for a "bootstrapping" compiler.
+ChibiCC seems more promising.
+I think I will leave `c4` in the distro, though.
+If somebody can make it work for their needs, it's fine to have another C compiler lying around.

+UPDATE: After experimenting with ChibiCC, I don't think that will work either.
+Specifically, nolibc uses too many GCC-specific features where I don't think I can make nolibc work.
+See comments in `./programs/chibicc.c`.
+I _might_ be able to make this work by using a modified nolibc.
+The biggest thing I need to eliminate is the GCC-style inline assembly.

 ## See Also

 - https://github.com/keiranrowan/tiny-core